NSHipster/articles/2014-05-26-cocoapods.md

 This week on NSHipster, we'll celebrate the launch of CocoaPods 0.33, [an important milestone for the project](http://blog.cocoapods.org/CocoaPods-0.33/), by taking a look back at where we came from, discussing where we are now, and thinking about what's to come.

-> The following historical look at the origins of CocoaPods is, admittedly, a bit wordy for this publication.
-So if you're looking for technical details, feel free to [skip directly to that](#using-cocoapods).

 ## A Look Back

 For the first twenty or so years of its existence, Objective-C was not a widely known language.
 NeXT and later OS X were marginal platforms, with a comparatively small user base and developer community.
 Like any community, there were local user groups and mailing lists and websites, but open source collaboration was not a widespread phenomenon.
 Granted, Open Source was only just starting to pick up steam at that time, but there was no contemporary Objective-C equivalent to, for example, CPAN, the Comprehensive Perl Archive Network.
 Everyone took SDKs from Redwood City and Cupertino as far as they could, (maybe sprinkling in some code salvaged from a forum thread), but ultimately rolling their own solutions to pretty much everything else.